Always-convex harmonic shears: Introduction

-The class of all analytic functions $f$ in $\D$ which are convex in the vertical direction and satisfy $f(0)=1-f'(0)=0$ is denoted by $CV(i)$.
-It seems that Fejer \cite[p.~61]{F} was the first to call attention to this family, though Robertson \cite{R1, R2} was the first to make an intensive study of $CV(i)$.
-According to \cite[p.~196]{G}, it was a great surprise to the mathematical community to learn that $f\in CV(i)$ does not imply that the dilation $f_r$, $0<r<1$, defined by $f_r(z)=f(rz)/r$ is also a member of this class \cite{HS}.
+Fejer \cite[p.~61]{F} was the first to call attention to this family, though Robertson \cite{R1, R2} was the first to make an intensive study of $CV(i)$.
+According to \cite[p.~196]{G}, it was a great surprise to the mathematical community to learn that $f\in CV(i)$ does not imply that the dilation $f_r$, $0<r<1$, defined by $f_r(z)=f(rz)/r$, is also a member of this class \cite{HS}.
 An explicit example of a function that is convex in the vertical direction but whose restriction to the disk $|z|<r$ does not have this property for any radius $\sqrt 2-1<r<1$ was constructed by Goodman and Saff \cite{GS}.
 They conjectured that the radius $\sqrt 2-1$ is best possible, which was later proved by Ruscheweyh and Salinas \cite{RS}.